offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 }
 ```

-Another less common use-case is to apply an repeatedly apply some operator or function.
+Another less common use-case is to repeatedly apply some operator or function.

 ```c++
 template<typename T>